LogicAppUnit/TestingFramework/README.md

 If the value of `connectionRuntimeUrl` attribute includes `@appsetting()` references, these references are replaced with the values defined in the `local.settings.json` file, before the host name is replaced.

 Updating the connection URL like this does not affect the functionality of the workflow action or change the behaviour.
 Every action generates an *input* JSON message which is then sent to the external service via the connector.
 The action then generates an *output* JSON message which is then processed by the rest of the workflow.
-The structure of the *input* and *output* JSON messages differs for each type of action and API connector, but as long as the same message structures are used in the request and responses for the mock HTTP server, the rest of the workflow will execute in exactly the same way.
+The structure of the *input* and *output* JSON messages differs for each type of action and API connector, but as long as the same message structures are used in the request and response for the mock HTTP server, the rest of the workflow will execute in exactly the same way.

 As an example, this is a managed API connection in the `connections.json` file for Salesforce: